sdieckert/Pewlett-Hackard-Analysis/README.md

 ### Additional Query 1

-- What are the number of employees retiring by department.
+#### 1. What are the total number of employees retiring by department.

+```
 --SUMMARY 1 Number of Employees to leave by Department

-```
 SELECT DISTINCT ON (emp_no) r.emp_no,
 r.first_name,
 r.last_name,